Two reviews of Bob Dylan’s 2001 album, “Love And Theft.”

 You hear what you’re attuned to hearing.
 So, maybe, down in the flood, you recognise the love-in-vain and dust-my-broom echoes of Robert Johnson in “Tweedle Dee” and “High Water,” same as you might have recognised Johnson’s phantom nodding in the corner alongside the spirit of Little Walter when Dylan sang “Pledging My Time” in 1966.
 (Chris Shaw, Dylan’s engineer on “Love And Theft,” told me that, going into the recording sessions, Dylan originally planned to “face into the corner of the room and sing into it,” as Johnson is shown doing in the makeshift 1936 hotel-room studio depicted on the cover of King Of The Delta Blues Singers Vol. II.)

 Or maybe you’re struck by how “High Water” suddenly, briefly, becomes the weird ancient ballad, “The Coo Coo Bird,” famously included on Harry Smith’s fabled Anthology Of American Folk Music.
-Perhaps you identify the opening lines of “Lonesome Day Blues” as the opening lines of Muddy Waters’ 1951 Chess tune, “Lonesome Day.”
+Perhaps you identify the opening lines of “Lonesome Day Blues” as the opening lines of Muddy Waters’ 1951 Chess tune, “Lonesome Day” – unless, that is, you think they come via The Mississippi Sheiks doing “Stop And Listen Blues” in 1930.
 Or maybe you’re struck by the moment in “Summer Days” when, confronted by someone telling him “you can’t repeat the past,” our hero is startled out of the zoot-suit jump-blues rhythm to splutter like Jay in The Great Gatsby: “You can’t?
 Whaddaya mean you can’t?
 Of course you can!”

 The longer we’ve lived with “Love And Theft,” however, as more people have put their own observations and discoveries together, or fed more lyrics into more Google Books searches, the more the magnitude of Dylan’s poaching from other sources has been revealed and investigated.
-Controversy and cries of plagiarism erupted when it emerged that some “Love And Theft” lyrics were reworkings of lines from Junichi Saga’s 1991 novel Confessions Of A Yakuza – but for fans who recalled how quotes from blues and Bibles and Bogart movies have always filtered into Dylan’s songs, this was nothing new.
+Controversy and cries of plagiarism erupted when it emerged that some “Love And Theft” lyrics, particularly in the song “Floater,” were reworkings of lines from Junichi Saga’s 1991 novel Confessions Of A Yakuza – but for fans who recalled how quotes from blues and Bibles and Bogart movies have always filtered into Dylan’s songs, this was nothing new.

 Meanwhile, Dylan, like every other blues, folk and rockabilly cat before him, has been taking tunes where he could find them from the first, lifting Woody Guthrie’s “1913 Massacre” as the model for “Song For Woody” on his debut album, and using the Everly Brothers’ “Wake Up Little Susie” riff to hotwire “Highway 51” on the same LP, and reworking it again a few years later into “It’s Alright Ma (I’m Only Bleeding).”

-So, on “Love And Theft,” “Tweedle Dee” takes its tune and arrangement from Johnny & Jack’s obscure 1961 single “Uncle John’s Bongos”; the rustic surrealism of “Floater” owes its melody to “Snuggled On Your Shoulder,” as crooned by Bing Crosby in 1932; “Moonlight” comes in on the tune of 1930’s “Memories Of You”; “Bye and Bye,” replays Billie Holiday gliding through “Having Myself a Time” from 1938, and the epic closer “Sugar Baby” takes some of its weary glow from Gene Austin’s 1927 hit, “Lonesome Road”; and on and on.
+So, on “Love And Theft,” “Tweedle Dee” takes its tune and arrangement from Johnny & Jack’s obscure 1961 single “Uncle John’s Bongos”; “Mississippi” waves after Jerry Lee Lewis’s mysteriously sunny 1966 JFK tribute “Lincoln Limousine”; “Summer Days” has too many parents to count, among them Big Joe Turner and Pete Johnson rolling out “Roll ‘Em Pete” in New York in 1938, and Little Walter and Baby Face Leroy cavorting with “Red Headed Woman” in Chicago twelve years later; “Bye and Bye,” replays Billie Holiday gliding through “Having Myself a Time” from 1938; “Lonesome Day Blues” shivers and struts in the shadows of Sun House’s 1942 recording of “Low Down Dirty Dog Blues”; the rustic surrealism of “Floater” owes its melody to “Snuggled On Your Shoulder,” as crooned by Bing Crosby in 1932; “Moonlight” comes in on the tune of 1930’s “Memories Of You” as recorded by everybody from Louis Armstrong to Benny Goodman to Rosemary Clooney to Frank Sinatra to Thelonious Monk; “Cry A While” revisits the Mississippi Sheiks and “Stop And Listen Blues”; and the epic closer “Sugar Baby” takes some of its weary glow from Gene Austin’s 1927 hit, “Lonesome Road”; and on and on.
 Something is happening here, but you don’t know what it is, unless you’ve heard Ray Charles doing “I Believe To My Soul.”

 What’s new, perhaps, is the sheer depth and scale of the collage: the game is the same, but it’s up on a different level.
 (Chris Shaw said Dylan hired him because he’d heard his previous work on Public Enemy records, and the density of “Love And Theft”’s warp and weft of sources recalls PE’s great sprawling sonic collage, Fear Of A Black Planet.)